Bonnet House pictures | Fort Lauderdale Wedding Photographer

 Technically, this shot required precision.

 Because I was so close to the subject and photographing at an angle, depth of field became critical.
 If I had shot wide open at f/2.8 or f/4, only a thin slice of the lace would have been sharp, and the rest would fall out of focus.
+That would completely defeat the purpose of capturing detail.

 I chose F16 specifically to maximize depth of field and ensure the focus held sharp throughout as much of the frame as possible.
 When you’re documenting a Bonnet House Wedding, especially one with intricate design elements like this, you cannot allow the details to disappear into blur.